 Call For Free Advice And To Start A Claim

-If you want to make a claim for Sainsbury’s compensation, all you need to do is give us a call on 0800 073 8804.
+If you want to make a claim for Sainsbury’s compensation, all you need to do is contact us today.
 You will speak to one of our polite and experienced advisors, who will happily answer any queries or concerns you have.
 If you are ready to proceed with filing for compensation, the advisor you speak to will match you to the best No Win No Fee solicitor from our team based on the ins and outs of your case.
-All of our solicitors work in-house, and they are all dedicated to securing the maximum amount of compensation for their clients.
+All of our solicitors work in-house and are dedicated to securing the maximum compensation for their clients.

 This link takes you to the Government’s Health and Safety Executive website, where you will find information on sensible long and short-term actions for businesses to take when tackling slip risks on a supermarket’s smooth floor.